-The bottom drawer on an oven can be used to keep food warm.
+The bottom drawer on some ovens can be used to broil or warm food.

 In December 2016, a meme appeared online detailing the proper use of oven drawers, stating that they were there not just to store pots and pans, but to keep food warm, implying that this was a feature native to all ovens but with a use that was not commonly known: